-The Capability Operating Model™ enables organizations to translate strategy into both stable and dynamic components through continuous transformation at four distinct levels: Strategy, Governance, Cross-Functional Teams, and Functional Teams.
+Our aim is to help organizations build a capability-centric operating model that translates strategy into stable and dynamic components through continuous transformation across four dimensions: Strategy, Governance, Cross-Functional Teams, and Functional Teams.

 Stable Component: Business Capability Building